 In order to benchmark your building(s) as required by law, you must collect whole-building energy and water consumption information along with information about how the space is used.
 This page describes the steps to data collection for a building owner, property manager, or their agent.
 (If you are a non-residential tenant, your requirements are described here.)
 For an overview of how to enter data into Portfolio Manager, please refer to this quick start guide.

 The Portfolio Manager Data Collection Worksheet lists all the information you must collect for your property type(s).
 Select the property use of the building you are benchmarking and download the data collection worksheet to determine what data you need to collect.

 2. Identify Your DC Real Property Unique ID

 When benchmarking you must record your District of Columbia Real Property Unique Identifier Number.
 The DC Real Property Unique ID Number is the number that uniquely identifies your building in the District’s records.
 It is the Square-Suffix-Lot (SSL) number from your District of Columbia Property Tax Records.
 For condominiums, it is the Square-Suffix-Regime (SSR) number (every condominium building is assigned a four-digit unique “regime” number by the District government.)
 Download a list of covered buildings and Real Property Unique IDs here.
+You can also search for the SSL by visiting mytaxdc.gov and selecting the option to “Search Real Property by Address or SSL.”
 If you cannot find your ID, contact DOEE at [email protected].

 |DC Real Property Unique ID||Address||Owner/Condo Name||Gross Building Area||Ward|